joez2450/sep11-freedom-project/tool/learning-log.md

 ### 1/6/25
 * I connected by level by adding onto the `LEVELS` variable I created previously that was within the game scene
-    * I added new brackets and created new structures using the symbol >, which represented blocks.
+    * I added new brackets and created new structures using the symbol >, which represented blocks:

     ``` JS

-const LEVELS = [
     [
         "@",

-        ">  >  >  >  >  >  >  ^",
-    ],
-    [
-        "@",
         "> > > > > > > >",
     ],

-]
     ```
-* I added a portal, which I used a spike sprite to serve the function, using the documentation on Kaboom as a reference.
-Additionally, I sprite the portal down to 0.2 using `scale()` so that it would match the size of the other sprites.
+* I added a portal, in which I used a spike sprite to serve the function, using the documentation on Kaboom as a reference.
+Additionally, I scaled the sprite down to 0.2 using `scale()` so that it would match the size of the other entities.
+I also used `pos()` to rearrange the location of the sprite portal.

-    * I used `Player.OnCollide()` and added a conditional within it that checked whether a user was the last level or not (through variable comparisons) and bring them either through a new level or a winning scene if none is left
+    * I used `Player.OnCollide()` and added a conditional within it that checked whether a user was at the last level or not (through variable comparisons).
+The component would bring the user either to a new level or a winning scene if none is left

 ```JS
 if (levelIdx < LEVELS.length - 1) {